fdeblasio/pokeemerald-expansion/README.md

 - Certain sections are blocked off until gyms or rivals are defeated
 - Wally is given more battles.
 The battle in Verdanturf starts with Grassy Terrain
 - Battles in long grass on Routes 119 and 120 start with Grassy Terrain (unless it's a thunderstorm)
-- All Pokémon in the Dragon egg group that could not already learn Dragon Breath (with the exception of Magikarp and Trapinch) now get it as an egg move.
+- All Pokémon in the Dragon egg group that could not already learn Dragon Breath now get it as an egg move.
 This is reflected in the species changes below
 - Moves are no longer replaced if a Pokémon levels up in the daycare
 - The old man in the Battle Frontier (in the building above the Pokémon Center) who used to tell you your Pokémon's IVs now Hyper Trains stats for free